 From our research and coaching, alhamduliLlah we can confidently say, that: “YES!
 Good marriages do exist!”

 Yet, the catch is that they are becoming fewer and fewer.
-This is why we’ve dedicated ourselves at TayyibaatWives to hunt down women who are in good marriages, question their wife techniques, and summarize them during this blessed month of Sha’baan within our new blog series: Secrets of Successful Wives.
+This is why we’ve dedicated ourselves to hunt down women who are in good marriages, question their wife techniques, and summarize them during this blessed month of Sha’baan within our new blog series: Secrets of Successful Wives.

 What we’ve found over the years of speaking with various women is that successful wives astonishingly use the same successful tactics.
 In this three-part series, inshaAllah we want to share how these women make their marriages loving, peaceful, and emotionally safe.